Dirty bomb: Possibility of use by terrorist groups

 In January 2009, a leaked FBI report described the results of a search of the Maine home of James G. Cummings, a white supremacist who had been shot and killed by his wife.
-Investigators found four one-gallon containers of 35 percent hydrogen peroxide, uranium, thorium, lithium metal, aluminum powder, beryllium, boron, black iron oxide and magnesium as well as literature on how to build dirty bombs and information about caesium-137, strontium-90 and cobalt-60, radioactive materials.
+Investigators found four one-gallon containers of 35 percent hydrogen peroxide, uranium, thorium, lithium metal, aluminium powder, beryllium, boron, black iron oxide and magnesium as well as literature on how to build dirty bombs and information about caesium-137, strontium-90 and cobalt-60, radioactive materials.
 Officials confirmed the veracity of the report but stated that the public was never at risk.

 In July 2014, ISIS militants seized 88 lb of uranium compounds from Mosul University.
-The material was unenriched and so could not be used to build a conventional fission bomb, but a dirty bomb is a theoretical possibility.
-However, uranium's relatively low radioactivity makes it a poor candidate for use in a dirty bomb.
+The material was unenriched and so could not be used to build a conventional fission bomb, but a dirty bomb was a theoretical possibility.
+Nonetheless, uranium's relatively low radioactivity makes it a poor candidate for use in a dirty bomb.

 Terrorist organizations may also capitalize on the fear of radiation to create weapons of mass disruption rather than weapons of mass destruction.
 A fearful public response may in itself accomplish the goals of a terrorist organization to gain publicity or destabilize society.
 Even simply stealing radioactive materials may trigger a panic reaction from the general public.
 Similarly, a small-scale release of radioactive materials or a threat of such a release may be considered sufficient for a terror attack.
-Particular concern is directed towards the medical sector and healthcare sites which are "intrinsically more vulnerable than conventional licensed nuclear sites".
+Particular concern is directed towards the medical sector and healthcare sites, which are "intrinsically more vulnerable than conventional licensed nuclear sites".
 Opportunistic attacks may range to even kidnapping patients whose treatment involve radioactive materials.
-Of note is the public reaction to the Goiânia accident, in which over 100,000 people admitted themselves to monitoring, while only 49 were admitted to hospitals.
+In the Goiânia accident, over 100,000 people admitted themselves to monitoring, while only 49 were admitted to hospitals.
 Other benefits to a terrorist organization of a dirty bomb include economic disruption in the area affected, abandonment of affected assets (such a buildings, subways) due to public concern, and international publicity useful for recruitment.

 Tests

 Israel carried out a four-year series of tests on nuclear explosives to measure the effects were hostile forces ever to use them against Israel, Haaretz reported in 2015.
-According to the report, the high-level radiation was measured only at the center of the explosions, while the level of dispersal of radiation by particles carried by the wind was low.
-The bombs reportedly did not pose a significant danger beyond the psychological effect.
+According to the report, high-level radiation was measured only at the center of the explosions, while the level of dispersal of radiation by particles carried by the wind (fallout) was low.
+The bombs reportedly did not pose a significant danger beyond their psychological effect.

 Detection and prevention

 Dirty bombs may be prevented by detecting illicit radioactive materials in shipping with tools such as a Radiation Portal Monitor.
-Similarly, unshielded radioactive materials may be detected at checkpoints by Geiger Counters, gamma-ray detectors, and even Customs and Border Patrol (CBS) pager-sized radiation detectors.
+Similarly, unshielded radioactive materials may be detected at checkpoints by Geiger counters, gamma-ray detectors, and even Customs and Border Patrol (CBS) pager-sized radiation detectors.
 Hidden materials may also be detected by x-ray inspection and heat emitted may be picked up by infrared detectors.
 Such devices, however, may be circumvented by simply transporting materials across unguarded stretches of coastline or other barren border areas.